 El Sol's School Dress Code must be followed at all times.
-If you've signed the waiver for the school uniform policy, the school dress code still stands

-- Students are to ONLY wear polo shirts, tee shirts, any El Sol shirts, jeans, and shorts - Shorts cannot be altered (rolled up or hemmed) - Pants cannot be too tight or too baggy - Leggings or spandex are not allowed (athletics team permitted for games) - Pajama pants are not allowed - Shorts length must be 2 1⁄2 inches from kneecap - El Sol jackets or sweatshirts: Hooded sweatshirts are allowed, but they are NEVER to be worn inside of the classroom. - Hats and Bennies are not allowed unless they are El Sol items and approved. - Sports clothing (including team attire) is for designated days only and should not be worn unless there is a specific event.
-(No logoed team apparel,) - No baseball caps or headgear with sports teams or Santa Ana/OC on them will be permitted. - Wallet chains, and/or spiked and sharp jewelry are not allowed. - Jerseys or shirts with team logos are not allowed. - No belt buckles with logos or initials (including anything related to weapons, drugs, or of a sexual nature) are allowed. - Bandanas, hairnets, do rags, and beanies are not permitted.
+- Students are to ONLY wear polo shirts, tee shirts, any El Sol shirts, jeans, and shorts - Shorts cannot be altered (rolled up or hemmed) - Pants cannot be too tight or too baggy - Leggings or spandex are not allowed athletics team permitted for games and will be permitted prior to practice or event - Pajama pants are not allowed - Shorts length must be appropriate distance from kneecap - El Sol jackets or sweatshirts: Hooded sweatshirts are allowed, but they are NEVER to be worn inside of the classroom. - Hats and Bennies are not allowed unless they are El Sol items and approved. - Sports clothing (including team attire) is for designated days only and should not be worn unless there is a specific event.
+(No logoed team apparel,) - No baseball caps or headgear with sports teams or Santa Ana/OC on them will be permitted. - Wallet chains, and/or spiked and sharp jewelry are not allowed. - Jerseys or shirts with team logos are not allowed. - No belt buckles with logos or initials (including anything related to weapons, drugs, or of a sexual nature) are allowed. - Bandanas, hairnets, rags, and beanies are not permitted.
 (Only students that have religious or medical conditions will be granted exceptions.) - Hairstyles should not be a distraction to the school day. - Make-up is not permitted. - Large earrings and hoops are not permitted. - CLOSED-TOED SHOES only.
 No Crocs, slippers, or sandals are allowed.